 Despite the prevalence of nerve pain, experts believe it is still widely underdiagnosed and undertreated.
-Often, nerve pain is treated with pharmaceutical drugs, which are unlikely to help.
-While there isn’t always a cure for neuropathic pain, there are many natural treatment options available to reduce symptoms.
+Often, nerve pain is treated with pharmaceutical drugs, which don’t always help.
+While there isn’t always a cure for neuropathic pain, there are many natural remedy options available to reduce symptoms.
 The right treatment option for you depends on your underlying cause and your health.

 Current scientific research evaluating medical cannabis for the treatment of nerve pain for patients with diverse etiologies of neuropathic pain supports the safety and efficacy of low-dose cannabis for the treatment of nerve pain.
 Studies show that cannabis can produce moderate analgesia in patients to reduce symptoms of some types of neuropathic pain.